apache/avro/README.md

 ```

 If you now run `gradle build`, Java classes will be compiled from Avro files in `src/main/avro`.
 Actually, it will attempt to process an "avro" directory in every `SourceSet` (main, test, etc.)

+# IntelliJ Integration

+The plugin attempts to make IntelliJ play more smoothly with generated sources when using Gradle-generated project files.
+However, there are still some rough edges.
+It will work best if you first run `gradle build`, and _after_ that run `gradle idea`.
+If you do it in the other order, IntelliJ may not properly exclude some directories within your `build` directory.

+# Alternate Usage

+If the defaults used by the plugin don't work for you, you can still use the tasks by themselves.
+In this case, use the "com.commercehub.gradle.plugin.avro" plugin instead, and create tasks of type `GenerateAvroJavaTask` and/or `GenerateAvroProtocolTask`.